SupahDot/Module1/README.md

 python3 DLL.py
 ```

-Once the program starts, and you are prompted with the options menu, input 5, then the first stops name and duration to begin building the TrainLine.
+Once the program starts, and you are prompted with the options menu, input 5.
+Next, input the first stop's name and duration to begin building the TrainLine.
 The options are the following:
 1. Display Trainline
 2. Move to Next Stop
 3. Move to previous Stop